OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

 3) Install node modules

-   Inside node js folder, open your local terminal and run the below command to install node modules.
+   Inside `echo-skill-bot` folder, open your local terminal and run the below command to install node modules.
 You can do the same in Visual Studio code terminal by opening the project in Visual Studio code.

     ```bash
     npm install